Overview

 | Website | Kerry County Council – Tralee Town Park |

-Visitors arriving by car can use the Denny Street entrance, which is sign‑posted from the town centre.
-The park is a short walk from the Kerry County Museum (located in the Ashe Memorial Hall) and from the Tralee Tourist Office on Town Park Road.
-For cyclists, the park’s flat, paved circuits connect seamlessly to the town’s wider cycle network.
+Visitors arriving by car can use the Denny Street entrance, which is clearly sign-posted from the town centre.
+The park sits a short walk from the Kerry County Museum and the Tralee Tourist Office on Town Park Road.
+For cyclists, the flat, paved circuits connect directly to the town’s wider network, making it easy to loop back to local cafés after a morning run or a family walk.